 Q: How does gauge work?

 Gauge describes the diameter of the wire in numbers.
-The bigger the number, the smaller the wires used to construct it.
+The bigger the number, the smaller the wires used to construct it are.
 For instance, 10-gauge wire is bigger and heavier than a 20-gauge wire.

 Q: Will I need to pour concrete into the post holes as I put up my wire fence?

-A: Pouring concrete footers will give your fence durability, but it’s not always practical for big applications.
-If you’re stringing chain link fence around your backyard, then yes.
-Use concrete.
-If you’re fencing in acres of property using barbed wire, pouring footings would be cost-ineffective.
-If you’re not using concrete or attaching fencing to existing trees or posts, use a post-hole digger to ensure you’re setting the posts deep enough.
+A: Pouring concrete footers will increase fence durability, but it’s not always practical for big applications.
+If stringing chain link fence around a backyard, then use concrete.
+If fencing in acres of property using barbed wire, pouring footings would not be cost effective.
+If not using concrete or attaching fencing to existing trees or posts, use a post-hole digger to ensure the posts are being set deep enough.

 Q: Can I electrify my existing barbed wire fence to make it more secure?

-A: No. Electrifying a barbed wire fence is never recommended because the barbs can cause animals (horses especially) to become entangled.
-Even though the shock from your electric fence isn’t lethal, entanglement and repeated shocks could stress animals enough to cause death.
+A: No. Electrifying a barbed wire fence is never recommended.
+This is because the barbs can cause animals (horses especially) to become entangled.
+Even if the shock from an electric fence isn’t lethal, entanglement and repeated shocks could stress animals enough to cause death.

 Q: What should I expect in the way of a warranty on my wire fencing materials?

-A: Warranties will vary between manufacturers, but many types of wire fence, such as vinyl, are usually protected against defects in manufacture.
-This could mean that if your fencing begins to blister, rust, chip, peel, or flake due to normal usage, you may be covered.
+A: Warranties vary between manufacturers, but many types of wire fence, such as vinyl, are usually protected against defects in manufacture.
+This means that if the fencing begins to blister, rust, chip, peel, or flake due to normal usage, it may be covered.
 Exclusions to most warranties include vandalism, improper installation, lack of proper maintenance, misuse, impact, or acts of God, such as damage from tornados or rock slides.
-Talk with your fencing dealer, or with a specialist at your local supply store for more information on wire fence warranties.
+Talk with the fencing dealer, or with a specialist at a local supply store for more information on wire fence warranties.

 Q: Do I need a permit to erect a fence on my own property?

-A: In many instances, you will need a permit to make exterior improvements to the property, even though you’re the owner.
-If you live in an urban area, a permit check is especially important, as erecting your fence without it may lead to hefty fines and the forced removal of your fence.
+A: In many instances, you may need a permit to make exterior improvements to a property, even though you own it.
+If you live in an urban area, a permit check can be especially important, as erecting your fence without it may lead to hefty fines and the forced removal of the fence.
 Call your local building office for more information on obtaining permits for fence-building projects.